The Ultimate Guide to Motivating Your Protagonist

 For a motivation to be meaningful to your protagonist, and therefore impactful to your reader, it needs to touch on one of these needs.
-Some of the best story motivations will deal with higher needs like love or esteem, while more basic needs work great for scene motivations (though this isn’t a hard and fast rule)
+Some of the best story goals deal with higher needs like love or esteem, while basic needs work great for scene goals (though this isn’t a strict rule)

 Even better, a truly compelling motivation will layer multiple needs together.